 USCIS Interviews: Why Proper Identification and Documentation Matter

 In my last round of USCIS Interviews that I attended with clients, there were a few issues that came up during the course of the Interviews that I wanted to cover in a blog post.
 In short, these issues were all related to individuals who were not able to produce the identification and documentation that was requested by the Interviewing Officer.
 The end result of not being able to produce proper documentation at the Interview is usually going to be that your case will be delayed and it may get stuck due to USCIS’s need to conduct background checks and sort through discrepancies that may appear in the record.
-In most cases, these deficiencies can be addressed in advance of the Interview and proper documentation can be obtained in order to avoid the possibility of having the application delayed for further review.
+In most cases, these deficiencies can be addressed in advance of the Interview and proper documentation can be obtained in order to avoid the possibility of having the application delayed and held for further review.
 With this in mind, here are four points worth noting:

 1. Bring a Current Government-Issued Photo ID